Student Transfer Policies

 C. General education programs of public institutions shall require at least:

-(2) One course in each of two disciplines in social and behavioral sciences;
+(2) Two courses in social and behavioral sciences;

 (3) Two science courses, at least one of which shall be a laboratory course;

-(2) Public institutions may not include the courses in this section in a general education program unless they provide academic content and rigor equivalent to the areas in IIIA(1) of this regulation.
+(2) Public institutions may not include the courses in this section in a general education program unless they provide academic content and rigor equivalent to the areas in §A(1) of this regulation.

 F. A course in a discipline listed in more than one of the areas of general education may be applied only to one area of general education.